 Air filter pressure drop increases as the filter gets dirty

-Another thing you need to consider about air filters is that the pressure drop that they create only increases as the filter gets dirty.
+Another thing you need to consider about air filters is that the pressure drop that they create only increases as the air filter gets dirty.
 As dirt builds up on the filter, there is less and less space for air to flow through the filter.
 That’s a big reason that we remind our customers about the importance of checking, changing or cleaning their filters every month.

 How much pressure drop is acceptable for your air conditioner?